fluidnetsc22/fluidnet_sc22/README.md

 Do not forget to load the correct gcc compiler and to connect to the gpus to find the cuda sources.
 Also note that the samples need to be from cuda 11 (instead it will fail to compile).

 5. As an optional feature, ```s5cmd```should be installed if the dataset needs to be loaded from a remote storing system, such as ```S3 buckets```.
 This is achived by downloading the binary files from the [source.](https://github.com/peak/s5cmd/releases), which should be a file similar to ```s5cmd_1.4.0_Linux-64bit.tar.gz```.
 This file should be copied at the bin directory located in the home path.
 This tar file should be decompressed, and then a symbolic link should be created:
+6.
 ```
 ln -s ~/bin/s5cmd s5cmd
 ```

 With all this in mind, the cpp extension should be correctly installed.
-Note that even if some warning pop up this does not block the code compilation (these warning will be removed in posterior versions `f the code).
-Thus, your environment should be ready to run the training and inference cases!
+Note that even if some warning pop up this does not block the code compilation (these warning will be removed in posterior versions of the code).
+Thus, your virtual environment should be ready to run the training and inference. cases!